AndreasDM/Arbeidskrav-1/README.md

 # Arbeidskrav-1
-This is a small Java task we had to complete in our first year of University.
+This is my solution to a java homework at university

+***

+# How to run
+Compile with `javac Client.java && java Client`
+If on Windows, `javac Client.java`, then `java Client`